MassTransit/MassTransit/docs/usage/transports/amazonsqs.md

 ### Scoping

 Because there is only ever one "SQS/SNS" per AWS account it can be helpful to "Scope" your queues and topics.
+This will prefix all SQS queues and SNS topics with scope value.

 <<< @/docs/code/transports/AmazonSqsScopedConsoleListener.cs